Recognising Teaching | Leading Learning

 This portfolio program is intentionally designed to be inclusive of the activities and experiences which already make up your career in higher education.

-Please note that while the Principal Fellow category is not supported by a pathway, there is support available.
+Please note the Principal Fellow category is not supported by a Griffith accredited pathway.
 If you are interested in applying for Principal Fellowship (PFHEA) more details are available here.
-You can also contact us for further information about the application process and requirements.

 Find out more about HEA Fellowships@Griffith at an upcoming information session